This post may contain affiliate links. Please read our disclosure policy.

 Unrefined Coconut Oil

 May also be described as "virgin coconut oil", "pure coconut oil", "raw coconut oil" or even "cold-pressed coconut oil".
-This type of coconut oil is extracted using minimal processing, no chemicals and no heat.
+This type of coconut oil is extracted using minimal processing, no chemicals, and no heat.
 Often the coconut meat is simply pressed which releases the liquid and, because oil doesn't mix with water, the coconut oil naturally separates itself.
 This extraction method is intensive and the oil is more pure as it hasn't been altered by the use of heat or chemicals.
 Therefore, it is often the most expensive type of coconut oil you can buy.

 However, buying this type of oil ensures that you are consuming something that has not come into contact with harsh chemicals and is likely to have maintained its healthy properties.
 Due to the gentle nature of the extraction process, the unrefined coconut oil also maintains a subtle coconut scent and flavor.
-This makes unrefined coconut oil perfect in salad dressings, raw vegan desserts or even homemade beauty products.
+This makes unrefined coconut oil perfect in salad dressings, raw vegan desserts, or even homemade beauty products.

 Refined Coconut Oil

-Refined coconut oil is an ideal cooking ingredient because it is that little bit more stable than unrefined coconut oil.
-However, within this category of coconut oil there are varying qualities of oil due to the different methods of extraction and processing used.
+Refined coconut oil is an ideal cooking ingredient because it is a little bit more stable than unrefined coconut oil.
+However, within this category of coconut oil, there are varying qualities of oil due to the different methods of extraction and processing used.
 The labels on the coconut oil you buy should tell you how the oil has been processed using words such as "deodorized", "naturally steamed" or "hydrogenated" as a few examples.

 The most natural or gentle method of processing is to gently steam the coconut meat which naturally promotes the oil to separate itself from the other components of the coconut.
 However, other methods include using "degumming" or "neutralizing" chemicals to effectively separate the oil from the other properties of the coconut.
 It's similar to using soap to wash away any unwanted particles so that oil is "clean".
-Whatever process is used, the refining of coconut oil does make it more stable, giving it a higher smoke point (350℉) making it a suitable oil for frying, sauteing and roasting.
+Whatever process is used, the refining of coconut oil does make it more stable, giving it a higher smoke point (350℉) making it a suitable oil for frying, sauteing, and roasting.

-Refined coconut oil is also often labelled as "deodorized" or "unscented" which means the refining process has also included the removal of the coconut smell and taste in the oil.
-This makes this oil much more versatile than the unrefined coconut oil because it can be used in any dish you like and you don't have to be worried of it having a subtle coconut flavor; something you don't necessarily want when cooking traditional European or American dishes.
+Refined coconut oil is also often labeled as "deodorized" or "unscented" which means the refining process has also included the removal of the coconut smell and taste in the oil.
+This makes this oil much more versatile than the unrefined coconut oil because it can be used in any dish you like and you don't have to be worried about it having a subtle coconut flavor; something you don't necessarily want when cooking traditional European or American dishes.

 ---